xxkyon/hospital-patient-management-system-java/README.md

 ## Author Notes

 This project was built to demonstrate clean backend design, real-world modeling, and disciplined separation of responsibilities.
-It emphasizes clarity, correctness, and extensibility over unnecessary complexity.
+It emphasizes clarity, correctness, and extensibility.

 It is suitable as a foundation for larger systems or as a teaching example for backend fundamentals.